hydroper/web-context-menu/README.md

 This library is almost satisfactory, but it includes the following bugs:

 * Bug: Actions only work when clicked with Enter
+  * Bug: After the action executes successfully, next time the context menu opens it is inaccessible until you figure out how to make it accessible again.
 * Bug: Actions do not work when clicking with the device pointer
 * Bug: Click on a list item closes the context menu modal

+Desired features:

+* Menu bar navigation while opening the context menu

 ## Documentation